tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 </ul>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/laser-1.jpg" class="img-fluid w-100"/>
 <p>We chose to proceed with cardboard 4mm and plywood 4mm because we can find nice leftovers of those materials.
 I've personally learned from Santi that flexible plywood is not a good material for cutting.</p>
+<p>The controller of TROTEC laser-cutters, <a href="https://www.troteclaser.com/en/laser-machines/laser-software/jobcontrol/">TROTEC JobControl</a>, calls the processes slightly different from us: the raster engraving process is called <strong>Engrave</strong>, the vector engraving process is the <strong>Cut</strong> one with way faster speed, and the vector cutting process is still called <strong>Cut</strong>.</p>
-<p>For the <strong>Material Settings</strong> in <a href="https://www.troteclaser.com/en/laser-machines/laser-software/jobcontrol/">TROTEC JobControl</a>, we followed the information on the samples at the Fab Lab.
-The parts to be engraved (rastered) were color-coded with black, and the parts to be cut were color-coded with red.</p>
+<p>For the <strong>Material Settings</strong> in JobControl, we followed the information on the samples at the Fab Lab.
+The parts to be raster-engraved were color-coded with black, and the parts to be vector-cut were color-coded with red.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/laser-2.jpg" class="img-fluid w-100"/>
 <p>The settings we used for cardboard 4mm:</p>
 <ul>